DomenicS/berlin-road-accidents/README.md

 ## Key Procedures

 - **Data Cleaning**: Involves handling missing values and formatting data to ensure consistency across the datasets.
 - **Pre-processing of Geospatial Data in Python**: To enhance performance in Tableau, geospatial data joins and transformations were performed in Python.
-This step ensures that the data is already geographically structured and optimized for fast loading and analysis in Tableau, eliminating the need for computationally intensive operations within the visualization tool.
+This step ensures that the data is already geographically structured and optimized for fast loading and analysis in Tableau
 - **Data Export**: Includes storing the cleaned and transformed data into a SQL database and exporting to CSV files for use in applications such as Tableau.